Rights of Employees

-In both New York and New Jersey, a constructive discharge occurs when, instead of firing you, the company makes things so hostile that you are forced to resign.
+In both New York and New Jersey, a constructive discharge occurs when, instead of firing you, your employer makes things so hostile that you essentially have no choice but to resign.
 As the New Jersey Supreme Court has put it, a constructive discharge occurs when a company makes things "so intolerable that a reasonable person would be forced to resign rather than continue to endure it."

-It often can be difficult to prove a constructive discharge claim.
-The law requires employees to do "what is necessary and reasonable" to keep their jobs before a resignation can be considered a constructive discharge.
-In addition, judges and juries can be suspicious of employees who quit their jobs only to turn around and file a lawsuit.
+It often can be very difficult to prove a constructive discharge claim.
+In addition to the high legal standard described above, judges and juries can be very suspicious of an employee who quits their jobs only to turn around and file a lawsuit.

 Similarly, it is easy for someone who did not live through the situation to second guess whether you gave your employer enough of a chance to correct the problem before you quit.
-This is especially true when the company claims the work environment was not nearly as bad as you believe.
+This is especially true when the employer claims the work environment was not as bad as you claim.

-There are certainly circumstances in which an employee should quit immediately, such as where returning to work could result in an injury or other serious harm.
-However, in most other situations where you believe you have been constructively discharged it is a good idea to contact an employment lawyer to discuss your situation before you quit.
+There are certainly circumstances in which an employee should quit immediately, such as if returning to work is likely to result in suffering a physical injury or other serious harm.
+However, in most other situations where you believe you are being constructively discharged, it is a good idea to contact an employment lawyer to discuss your situation before you quit.

-If you would like to schedule an appointment with one of our employment lawyers, please either contact us online or call us at (201) 487-2700.
+If you would like to schedule an appointment with one of our employment lawyers, please feel free to either contact us online or call us at (201) 777-2250.

-For more information, please read our blog article What is a Constructive Discharge?
+For more information, please read one of our blog articles: